 The Pfizer/BioNTech COVID-19 vaccine is a mRNA vaccine and does not contain live virus. mRNA is the code that tells our cells what proteins to build.
 This vaccine tells cells to build the outside spike protein of coronavirus so that the body reacts and produces antibodies.
-This prepares the body to fight the real coronavirus.
-RNA vaccines are made from synthetic (laboratory made) pieces copied from the coronavirus, SARS-CoV-2, not the whole virus.
+This prepares the body to fight the real coronavirus. mRNA vaccines are made from synthetic (laboratory made) pieces copied from the coronavirus, SARS-CoV-2, not the whole virus.
 The vaccines cannot cause infection.
 They are also much quicker and simpler to make than conventional vaccines, which means that they can be produced faster and in greater quantity than other types of vaccines.

 Side effects of this vaccine are similar to other licensed vaccines and are generally mild to moderate.
 The most common side effects included pain where the shot was given, tiredness, muscle aches and headache, and these went away after one to two days.
-The only severe solicited adverse event that were reported by ≥2% of vaccine recipients in the study were fatigues at 3.8% after the first or second dose and headache at 2.0% following dose 2.
-Results of the primary efficacy analysis found that after two doses, that vaccine was 95% effective against COVID-19 among adults.
+The only severe solicited adverse event that were reported by ≥2% of vaccine recipients in the study were fatigue at 3.8% after the first or second dose and headache at 2.0% following dose 2.
+Results of the primary efficacy analysis found that after two doses, that vaccine was 95% effective against COVID-19 hospitalization among adults.

 About the study

-Adults 18-85 years of age, who are healthy or have stable underlying medical conditions, and who have not had a prior COVID-19 infection were eligible to volunteer for this study.
-Participation is entirely voluntary.
+Adults 18-85 years of age, who were healthy or had stable underlying medical conditions, and who had not had a prior COVID-19 infection, were eligible to volunteer for this study.
+Participation was entirely voluntary.
 People who completed an informed consent process were evaluated for eligibility by a study physician.
 Eligible participants were assigned at random to receive two doses of the study vaccine or a placebo, three weeks apart.
-Participants will have a total of approximately 6-8 visits over a two-year period.
-Study staff will collect blood samples to test for antibodies to COVID-19.
-In addition, participants will complete a weekly diary to monitor for side effects or illness.
-No other testing of specimens, beyond what is specifically stated at the time of enrollment, is allowed.
-No genetic testing will be done.
-People in the study who originally received placebo have been offered the Pfizer COVID-19 vaccine through the study.
+Participants had a total of approximately 6-8 visits over a two-year period.
+Study staff collected blood samples to test for antibodies to COVID-19.
+In addition, participants completed weekly diary entries to monitor for side effects and illness.
+No other testing of specimens, beyond what was specifically stated at the time of enrollment, was allowed.
+No human genetic testing has been, or will be, done.